 When choosing cushions to go with your brown leather sofa, look for rich, jewel-toned colours.
 Teals, blues, deep reds and golds look chic on a brown sofa.
 Depending on the style of your leather couch, neutrals and pinks can also look stylish.
 Once again, avoid black.

 Patterns & Textures

 Patterns and textures are important for a living room, with cushions a great way to add this depth.
-Break up solid colours with patterned cushions, but don’t choose too many different patterns as they might overwhelm the eye.
+Break up solid colours with patterned cushions, textures and shades.

 Try to contrast different textures against your sofa.
 A leather sofa looks nice with faux fur and velvet cushions.
 Silks evoke luxury, while corduroy and weaves give a contemporary look.

 You can change your patterns and textures according to the season.
 Choose floral patterns for summer and cosy, woollen textures for winter.
 Artistic cushions can also easily add style to the space.
 A throw blanket also adds warmth and comfort to your living room.

 How to Arrange Cushions on Your Sofa